0333 5330606

 After the capability meeting, the employer should confirm the outcome in writing and provide the employee with a right of appeal against any sanction.

-if an employer does not have a capability procedure, then it is likely that they will follow a disciplinary procedure instead.
+If an employer does not have a capability procedure, then it is likely that they will follow a disciplinary procedure instead.

 An appeal is simply challenging a decision that has been made by an employer.
 This can be against: